 |SoCal Referee Seminar with Charles Astudillo

-This is a one day seminar, lecture only on February 23, 2020.
-Referee Observations (included) will be held at the HS competition of the same location.
+This is a one day seminar, lecture only on October 3, 2021.
+Referee Observations (included) will be held the next available local tournament where Charles is refereeing.

-Cost: $75 per person payable by check or cash to Charles Astudillo at the door.
+Cost: $50 per person payable by checks in the mail or Venmo to Charles Astudillo.
 The fee includes evaluation at the seminar.

 About the Referee Development Clinic

 The Referee Development Clinic will provide you with a broad understanding of the role, responsibilities, and duties of a referee, as well as refine your sense of right of way, timing, and application of the rules.